 Missing teeth create challenges that extend far beyond cosmetic concerns, affecting your ability to eat comfortably, speak clearly, and maintain proper oral health while potentially triggering bone loss and shifting of remaining natural teeth.
-Whether you’re facing single tooth replacement needs or replacing multiple missing teeth, dental implants represent the most advanced and permanent solution available in modern restorative dentistry.
+Whether you’re facing single tooth replacement needs or replacing multiple missing teeth, dental implants NYC patients count on represent the most advanced and permanent solution available in modern restorative dentistry.
 Unlike traditional dentures or bridges that rest on gums or rely on adjacent teeth for support, tooth implants integrate directly with your jawbone to create stable, long-lasting replacement teeth that function exactly like natural teeth.

 The Advantage of Combined Surgical and Restorative Training